DCHFA Funds Affordable Housing Rehabilitation at DC’s Ridgecrest Village

 Located at 2000 Ridgecrest Court SE, the apartment complex was constructed in 1951 and hasn’t been renovated since 1993.

-Upcoming renovations will include repairing exterior walls, replacing light fixtures, reshaping parking lots, installing security screens and windows, and constructing new sidewalks and ramps.
-Unit upgrades will consist of the installation of vinyl flooring, new kitchen cabinets and fixtures, upgraded bathrooms and energy-efficient lighting.
+Upcoming renovations will include repairing exterior walls, replacing lights, reshaping parking lots, installing security screens and windows, and building new sidewalks and ramps, per the statement.
+Unit upgrades will consist of the installation of vinyl flooring, new kitchen cabinets and fixtures, improved bathrooms and more energy-efficient lighting.

 WC Smith will serve as property manager for the project, while Hamel Builders is the general contractor.